codepath/android_guides/Styling-UI-Screens-FAQ.md

 The easiest way to overlap two views on top of each other is to use a [[RelativeLayout|Constructing-View-Layouts#relativelayout]] or [[FrameLayout|Constructing-View-Layouts#framelayout]] to wrap the views and then to order them such that views that should be drawn on top are lower down in the file.
 Be sure to check out this [[detailed section on view drawing order|Constructing-View-Layouts#understanding-view-layers]] for the details.

+#### Why is my layout overlapping the status bar?

+Use `android:fitsSystemWindows="true"` in the root view of your layout.
+This is an internal attribute to adjust view layout based on system windows such as the status bar.
+If true, adjusts the padding of this view to leave space for the system windows.
+Read more about [caveats here](http://stackoverflow.com/a/29738556).

 ### Images

 #### How do I load images into an Android app for display?